 3. The architecture, furnishing and floor covering of the room should be safe for a group of people to jump and move around with their eyes closed, without danger of hurting themselves.
 There should be no disturbance of people walking in – it is good to have a sign at the door like "Meditation in progress – don't disturb" (No telephone in the room or cell phones!).
 Also make sure people outside cannot look into the room (curtains).

 4. A sound system of good quality.

-5. CD's of the OSHO Meditations and Talks.
-Music recordings from the OSHO Auditorium in Pune are also available for use in the Evening Meeting Meditation.
+5. CD's or recordings of the OSHO Meditations and Talks.
+Music recordings from the OSHO Auditorium in Pune are also available for use in the OSHO Evening Meeting Meditation.

-(Note: If electricity is not available and therefore playing CDs or audiotapes is not possible, participants can sit silently in meditation for a specified period of time.
+(Note: If electricity or WiFi is not available and playing CDs or recordings is not possible, participants can sit silently in meditation for a specified period of time.
 Some of the OSHO Active Meditations can also be done without the music; one person can be designated to watch the time and signal with a bell, gong or drum when there is a change from one stage of the meditation to the next. )

-6. Have one person who is in charge of leading the meditation, and who is introduced to participants as such, so they can ask questions of this person if needed.
-(Note that robes are not meant to be worn outside OSHO International Meditation Resort in Pune; neither maroon robes for meditators, nor black robes for facilitators.)
+6. Have one person who is in charge of facilitating the meditation, and who is introduced to participants as such, so they can ask questions of this person if needed.
+(Note that robes are not meant to be worn outside OSHO International Meditation Resort in Pune; neither maroon or white robes for meditators, nor black robes for facilitators.)